GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 - [ ] The Script Task has been added.
 - [ ] Mapping is configured for **All Input / Output**.
-- [ ] The supplied source script has been added.
+- [ ] The supplied source script has been written / added.
-- [ ] The task can access `var_attachedFile`.
-- [ ] The task can update the variables used by the file-processing loop.

 ---

-# Part 5: Create the File Processing Gateway
+### Step 5: Create the File Processing Gateway

-Next, create the routing logic that determines whether another file needs to be processed.
+Next, we'll create the routing logic that determines whether another file needs to be processed.

-## Step 1: Add an Exclusive Gateway
+**Add an Exclusive Gateway**

-Add an **Exclusive Gateway** immediately after the file-checking Script Task.
+1. Add an **Exclusive Gateway** immediately after the file-checking Script Task and before the _move-file_ task.

 The gateway will have two possible paths: